The ultimate guide to the best credit card combinations

 Ink Business Preferred and Chase Sapphire Reserve

 The Ink Business Preferred® Credit Card (see rates and fees) is one of our favorite business cards.
-It earns 3 points per dollar spent on travel, shipping, internet, cable and phone services, and advertising purchases made with social media sites and search engines (on the first $150,000 in combined spending).
+It earns 3 points per dollar spent on travel, shipping, internet, cable and phone services, and advertising purchases made with social media sites and search engines (on the first $150,000 in combined spending, then 1 point per dollar spent).

 Cardholders will also earn 5 points per dollar spent on Lyft purchases (through Sept.
 30, 2027) and 1 point per dollar spent on all other purchases.